DataExpert-ZachWilson-V4/capstone-project-nelo/README.md

 Run `./trigger_workflow.sh`

 This automates the setup of Azure VM using Terraform and GitHub Actions.
 Installs tools (Terraform, Azure CLI, sshpass), logs into Azure, verifies subscription access, generates SSH keys, initializes Terraform, applies Terraform changes to create or update resources, and retrieves the VM's public IP address.

-Waits for the VM to be in a running state, connects to it via SSH, installs Docker, Docker Compose, VS Code Server, and GitHub CLI, copies project files, and starts services with Docker Compose.
+It waits for the VM to be in a running state, connects to it via SSH, installs Docker, Docker Compose, VS Code Server, and GitHub CLI, copies project files, and starts services with Docker Compose.

-Vault token will be dynamically generated & stored in .env file.
+The Vault token will be dynamically generated & stored in .env file.

-* Keep in mind to save these in .env file (RESOURCE_GROUP_NAME, STORAGE_ACCOUNT_NAM,E ARM_CLIENT_ID, ARM_CLIENT_SECRET, ARM_TENANT_ID, ARM_SUBSCRIPTION_ID)
+#### Keep in mind to save these in .env file

+`RESOURCE_GROUP_NAME`
+`STORAGE_ACCOUNT_NAME`
+`ARM_CLIENT_ID`
+`ARM_CLIENT_SECRET`
+`ARM_TENANT_ID`
+`ARM_SUBSCRIPTION_ID`

 ### When done:
 #### Clean Up Docker Environment